PacificBiosciences/portello/docs/user_guide.md

 ## Inputs

 Best practice and expectations for input alignment files are provided below.
 Note that secondary reads in either input file will be ignored.
-It is assumed that both input alignment files are left-shifting alignment indels, portello will take steps to preserve this left-shifting in the remapped output.
+It is assumed that both input files have alignments with left-shifted indels.
+Portello will take steps to preserve this left-shifting in the remapped output.

 ### Read-to-assembly alignments